brewsync/gobrew/README.md

 ### Methods

-Currently only listing installed packages is supported.
+Currently only listing installed packages and querying an individual package as a go struct are supported.
 See [examples](#examples) below.

 ### Examples